Paper and Paperboard from Australia Tariff: 10% (2026)

 Importers sourcing paper and paperboard from Australia face specific tariff considerations, with approximately $42B in total bilateral trade.

-Following the Supreme Court's landmark February 20, 2026 decision striking down IEEPA tariffs, imports of paper and paperboard from Australia are now subject to a 10% tariff under Section 122 of the Trade Act of 1974, effective February 24, 2026.
+Following the Supreme Court's landmark February 20, 2026 decision striking down IEEPA tariffs, imports of paper and paperboard from Australia are now subject to a 10% base tariff under the Section 301 forced-labor tariff, which replaced the flat 10% Section 122 rate (in effect February 24 – July 24, 2026).

-Paper and Paperboard (HTS Chapter 48) carry an average MFN duty rate of 0.5% in addition to the Section 122 tariff.
+Paper and Paperboard (HTS Chapter 48) carry an average MFN duty rate of 0.5% in addition to the base forced-labor tariff.
 No additional Section 232 or Section 301 surcharges apply to most products in this category from Australia.

 Australia is party to the US-Australia FTA, which may provide preferential or duty-free access for qualifying paper and paperboard.
 Importers should verify rules of origin requirements to take advantage of preferential rates.